 The variety of courses available to Hampden- Sydney students has been increased by a cooperative arrangement with Longwood University, a state institution in nearby Farmville, under which full-time students at either institution may enroll in certain courses at the other institution without added expense for course tuition, though students may be responsible for incidental expenses such as laboratory, material, or parking fees.
 A list of approved Longwood University courses is maintained by the Registrar.
 Application for a Longwood course is made through the Registrar at Hampden-Sydney, preferably during the Add period at the beginning of each semester.
 Students are admitted to courses on a space-available basis.

 ARMY RESERVE OFFICERS TRAINING CORPS (ROTC)

 As part of the Longwood University Cooperative Program, Hampden-Sydney students may enroll in the Army Reserve Officers Training Corps (ROTC) program.
 Application for the following Military Science and Leadership (MSCL) courses is made through the Registrar at Hampden-Sydney, just as for any other course at Longwood University.
-Students interested in the ROTC Program should contact the ROTC Officer in Charge at Longwood University: phone (434) 395-2136, e-mail email@example.com; or the Hampden-Sydney College Office of Career Education and Vocational Reflection.
+Students interested in the ROTC Program should contact LTC Rucker Snead (USA, Ret) at the Wilson Center at (434) 223-7077 or email@example.com.
 Such courses are recorded on the student's transcript.
 However, Military Science and Leadership courses do not count as hours toward graduation, nor are grades earned in them included in a student's grade-point average.

 Longwood University offers the following ROTC courses: